Blendify/blender-manual/trunk/blender_docs/manual/physics/rigid_body/tips.rst

 while generally not recommended, can help making small object behave more naturally.

 When objects are small and/or move very fast, they can pass through each other.
 Besides what's mentioned above it's also good to avoid using mesh shapes in this case.
-Mesh shapes consist of individual triangles and therefore don't really have any thickness, so objects can pass through more easily.
+Mesh shapes consist of individual triangles and therefore do not really have any thickness, so objects can pass through more easily.
 You can give them some thickness by increasing the collision margin.